sambot-app/sambot.github.io/_pages/2_faq.md

 ### Push notifications don’t seem to work?
 - Push Notifications are included in Pro Features Plan.
 You have to subscribe to this plan to be able to receive them.
 - Push Notifications are sent when the build integration has finished with a succeeded or failed status.
-- To enable Push Notifications for a specific project in Sambot app, go to its Project screen and enable them by toggling on the Bell button.
+- To enable Push Notifications for a specific project in Sambot app, go to its Project screen and enable them by switching on the notification toggle.

 ### How do I know that everything is correctly configured in Sambot app?
 To check that everything is OK or enable and give permissions if needed, just go to Settings screen > Notifications and tap on "Send a Test Notification" button.

 ### What if I don't want to receive any Push Notifications when I'm not at work?
 Sambot app allows you to set your working days range as well as your time slots.
 Just go to Settings screen > Notifications to configure them as you wish.

+### Notifications are not appearing on MacOS
+Try to enable them in macOS notifications settings and be sure that notifications are not disabled in your current focus mode.

 ---